 Emory University Hospital

-EUH has one of the most comprehensive transplant programs in the Southeast, and it is long known for services in cardiology, cardiac surgery, oncology, neurology/neurosurgery, and orthopaedics (see Emory University Othopaedics & Spine Hospital, page 7).
+EUH has the nation’s fifth busiest solid organ transplant center and is also long known for services in cardiology, cardiac surgery, oncology, neurology/neurosurgery, and orthopaedics.
 EUH is a “Magnet” hospital, earned by only 6% of U.S. hospitals for nursing excellence from the American Nurses Credentialing Center.
-For the fourth consecutive year, the University HealthSystem Consortium (UHC) ranked EUH in the top 10 for quality out of more than 110 academic medical centers nationwide.
+For the fifth consecutive year, the University HealthSystem Consortium (UHC) ranked EUH in the top 10 for quality and service out of 102 U.S. academic hospitals.
 EUH has one of the highest case-mix indexes (a measure of complexity of illness treated) among these UHC-ranked facilities.
-Also in 2014 U.S. News & World Report ranked EUH the No. 1 hospital in both metro Atlanta and Georgia and ranked eight of its specialties in the top 25 nationally.
-For the 17th year in a row, Atlanta health care consumers named the hospital the Consumer’s Choice Award winner.
+In 2015 U.S. News & World Report again ranked EUH the No. 1 hospital in both metro Atlanta and Georgia.
+For the 18th year in a row, Atlanta health care consumers named EUH the Consumer’s Choice Award winner.